SenseStageTeam/sensestage_documentation/_sensestage-v1/connecting-a-light-resistor-to-a-minibee/configuration-file.md

 ---
-title: Connecting a light resistor to a MiniBee
+title: Configuration file
 summary: A simple tutorial on how to connect a light sensor to a MiniBee and get the data from it into your software.

-permalink: /sensestage-v1/connecting-a-light-resistor-to-a-minibee/
+parent: Connecting a light resistor to a MiniBee
 layout: guide
-guidestep: 0
+guidestep: 3

 type: guide
 level: basics